<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3>HTTP POST JSON data (application/json content-type)</h3>

-<p>JSON is becoming very popular data format so if you are dealing with newer API then most likely you will have to submit your POST request using this content type like below.
-Assume that you creating new customer record then your request may look like below.</p><pre class="crayon-plain-tag">POST https://myserver.com/api/customer
+<p>JSON is becoming a very popular data format, so if you are dealing with a newer API, you will most likely need to submit your POST request using this content type, as shown below.
+Assume you are creating a new customer record; your request may look like the following.</p><pre class="crayon-plain-tag">POST https://myserver.com/api/customer

 Content-Type: application/json